Niangmohamed/Human-Gait-Analysis/README.md

 # Human-Gait-Analysis

-Human Activity Recognition with ML Models and Neural Networks
+Human Activity Recognition with ML Models and Neural Networks.

+The Database is available at [HuGaDB](https://github.com/romanchereshnev/HuGaDB).